Buick Limited: Buick Limited (1936-1942)

-For 1940 Buick renamed some of its Series designations and gave names instead.
-Buick's Series 40 was named the Special, the Series 50 became the Super, the Series 60 was named the Century, the Series 70 was named the Roadmaster, and the Limited was given both the Series 80 and Series 90, with the Series 90 given to a limousine with a 140 in wheelbase and 8-passenger capacity.
+For 1940, Buick renamed some of its Series designations and gave names instead.
+Buick's Series 40 was named the Special, the Series 50 became the Super, the Series 60 was named the Century, the Series 70 was named the Roadmaster, and the Limited was given both the Series 80 and Series 90 names, with the Series 90 given to a limousine with a 140 in wheelbase and 8-passenger capacity.
 The engine was a 320 cuin 120 hp Buick Straight-8 engine, improving to 141 hp by 1939.

 Limiteds were the most expensive Buicks in production, riding on the company's longest wheelbase of 138 in, and the best appointed cars that Buick built.
-All Limiteds were built at the Buick factory in Flint, Michigan, while all Cadillacs were built in Detroit at the Clark Street Facility while coachwork was provided by Fisher Body.
+All Limiteds were built at the Buick factory in Buick City, Flint, Michigan, while all Cadillacs were built at the Clark Street Facility in Detroit, with coachwork provided by Fisher Body.

-Production of the Limited, and all Buick continued until the eve of World War II when the last Buick was built February 2, 1942.
-Following World War II, Buick dropped its extended wheelbase models, and cancelled the Series 90 Limited nameplate.
-The name Limited was truly appropriate to the cars themselves which were limited to touring sedans and limousines; its sales too were the smallest of Buick's entire model range:
+Production of the Limited and all Buicks continued until the United States' entry into World War II in 1941; the last Buick was built on February 2, 1942.
+Following the war, Buick dropped its extended wheelbase models, and cancelled the Series 90 Limited nameplate.
+The name Limited was truly appropriate to the cars themselves, which were limited to touring sedans and limousines; its sales were also the smallest of Buick's entire model range: